Pep Guardiola

 In 2001, Guardiola joined Brescia

-Pep returned to Brescia in the spring of 2002, but the doping accusations were not completely lifted until seven years later.
+Pep returned to Brescia in spring 2002, but the doping charges weren't fully cleared until seven years later.
 Due to the disqualification, he missed several matches.
 Yet, in the summer of 2002, he transferred to Roma.
-At Roma, Guardiola mostly remained on the bench, leading him to rejoin Brescia a year later.
+At Roma, Guardiola spent most of his time on the bench, which led him back to Brescia a year later.

 This stint also didn't last long, as in 2003, Pep moved to Al-Ahli, turning down an offer from Manchester United in the process.
-At the Arab club, he distinguished himself as one of the league's top players.
+At the Middle Eastern club, he established himself as one of the league's standout players.
 By 2005, he caught the attention of clubs like Manchester City and Chelsea.

 Towards the end of his playing career, Guardiola was with Al-Ahli